 Tyrants need them to keep them in.

-But anyway, I was saying I would really like to challenge Americans to put out as many American flags as possible this holiday.
+But anyway, I was saying I would really like to challenge Americans to put out as many American flags as possible this holiday and just put it in the face of the media because you know what?

-They don't know America, they don't care about America.
+They don't care about America.

-They have been indoctrinated through, you know, these universities that have long I mean my brother was in Brown in 1960, and uh he was hearing these invitations to socialism and communism, and I went to public Catholic schools.
+They have been indoctrinated through, you know, these universities that have long, I mean, my brother was in Brown in 1960 and he was hearing these invitations to socialism and communism.

-So I remember the nuns teaching us how communists would take over a country, and I'm I'm only 12 years old, and he's telling me this, all right, as a as a brown student.
+And I'm only 12 years old and he's telling me this, all right, as a Brown student.

-And I'm thinking, oh my god, he's talking about communism.
+And I'm thinking, oh my God, he's talking about communism.

 Isn't that interesting?